daedalus1337/red/README.md

 ##setup

 In the .env file, there are two variables.
-Add your API key and the file path where you want the .torrent files to be downloaded.
+Add your API key and the file path where you want the torrent files to be downloaded.

 ##usage